lancehsimmons/Fnord/README.md

 ## MVP
 -Functioning React app with 6 components
-  -root: title, nav, and post stream
+  -root: title, nav, and post feed
   -why: inspiration and related links
   -how: how posting and void posting works
   -post and void post: rendering to root from api using one component